 The article will be based on information you have provided about you and your business, will be positive in nature and will be prepared by an experienced and well-respected journalist.
 After the interview, we will provide copy for fact checking only.
 With 50 articles to produce we don’t have sufficient time to make stylistic amends, but all candidates will be given 24 hours to advise on any factual inaccuracies.

-A panel of judges will review the 50 candidates in the list to determine who deserves to be awarded the most ambitious title.
-There is no interview required for this.
+A panel of judges will review the 50 business leaders who appear in The Times to determine who deserves each award.

 Is it possible to get a deadline extension?

 Nominations for the Top 50 Most Ambitious Business Leaders programme are closed for 2021.

 Why do you want to meet me during the nomination process and what do I need to prepare?